Who May Apply

 Am I eligible to apply to transfer to Georgetown Law?

 Yes, and vice versa.
-Transfer applicants can apply to the full-time or part-time program (or both).
-If a part-time student is admitted to the full-time program, they work with the Office of the Registrar to determine how to get on track with the rest of the full-time program (summer courses, extra credits/semester, etc.).
+Transfer applicants can apply to the Full-Time or Evening Programs (or both).
+If a previously Part-Time student is admitted to the Full-Time Program, they work with the Office of the Registrar to determine how to get on track with the rest of the Full-Time Program (summer courses, extra credits/semester, etc.).

 May I apply to transfer based upon my fall grades alone?

 Yes.
-However, the Admissions Committee will not consider an application for admission until an applicant has 3 reported grades on his or her transcript from an ABA-accredited law school.
+However, the Admissions Committee will not consider applications for admission until applicants have 3 reported grades on their transcript from an ABA-accredited law school.
 Unofficial mid-term grades will not be considered.

 May LL.M. students apply to transfer to the J.D. program?